generalized-intelligence/GAAS/demo/hardware_tut1/hardware_tut1.md

 ## Building a Drone from Scratch
 Check out the first hardware video tutorial below for a demonstration of how to build a drone from scratch.
 The very same drone will later on be used to demonstrate the implementation of GAAS framework on real drones.

+Visit our [GitBook](https://gaas.gitbook.io/guide/) to see more tutorials like this one.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=OAd1oZaF5_I
 " target="_blank"><img src="http://img.youtube.com/vi/OAd1oZaF5_I/0.jpg"